 In other words, and like the backpacking adage: “Tread lightly and pack out what you pack in”!

 Our founders created Jah Works, Inc. in 2016, after forming friendships with the people of Bluefields, Jamaica for over a decade, and learning of the needs within the community.

 Brandon Ward, Megan Smoot and T.J.
 Smoot (l-r)

-They continue to work closely with development partners to understand the community’s true needs, and coordinate sustainable tourism groups, service projects and fundraising to assist in meeting those needs.
-Eventually, they seek to expand the concepts of local community tourism, paired with service-learning opportunities, back into their hometown within the Piedmont Triad of North Carolina.
+They strive to work closely with community development partners to understand the true needs of the community and to coordinate projects and fundraising to assist in meeting those needs.

 Community Development Partners

 Wolde Kristos is a founding member of the Bluefields Bay Friendly Fisherman’s Society and the Bluefields People’s Community Association, both located in the heart of Bluefields, on the southern coast of Jamaica.
 These organizations are focused on the sustainable growth of the community, with goals to provide opportunities for education, jobs, and food for all who live there.